notpanel

 The platform isn't done.
 Things we're still iterating on:

 If you're an engineer evaluating SMM panels — or anyone curious about how a niche category gets modernised — that's the story so far.
 The platform is open for use at notpanel.com.
 API documentation lives at /developers.
-Architecture notes continue to land on this blog as we ship them.
+Product and engineering lessons continue to land on this blog as we ship them.

 Continue reading